Skip to Content

 Zero Waste Lifestyle

-Last Updated on January 23, 2024
+Last Updated on June 27, 2024

 For instance, I recently bought some undies.
-Some had a plastic tag, but were made in the US.
+Some had a plastic tag but were made in the US.
 Others had no tags but were made in India.

 I find that everything is a balancing act.
 So, how do we make the BEST decision?
 How do we know what we’re buying is going to have the BEST impact?
+It feels impossible to always choose the most sustainable items without also spending a fortune.

 I started questioning this as I was riding home on the train from Rainbow Grocery.
 I finally got to meet the wonderful Shia from Wasteland Rebel.
-After many hours on online chatting, we met in the flesh, IRL.
+After many hours of online chatting, we met in the flesh, IRL.

-It was so crazy, because it felt like we’d been friends for years.
+It was so crazy because it felt like we’d been friends for years.
 I mean we have been online, but in person we didn’t miss a beat!
-It was also so nice to meet her husband.
-I just have to say they are adorable together!
-It’s so stinkin’ cute.
+We met up at a vegan Mexican restaurant in San Francisco to enjoy a zero waste meal and catch up.

 After we ate a delicious lunch, we headed to Rainbow Grocery.
 I plan to update that post with better photos, but it is the land of all things in bulk.
 And, I mean ALL things.